Tomas-Martin-dev/Project-Agenda-Veterinaria-/README.md

 ## Project status
 This project is already usable but it is far from finished.
 New fields will be added soon and the design will be improved to make it mobile-friendly.
 Any feedback will be welcome to continue improving my code  and gain knowledge!!

+## Feedback
+In ultimate update the "IndexDB" function for disabled of the moment.